adamsilver/fdpb/02-Checkout.md

 </form>
 ```

 The HTML is remarkably similar to most of the other fields we've discussed so far including the hint pattern.
 But this is the first time we've seen a `textarea`.
-There are some special things to note.

 ### Textarea